The Main Difference Between Metal Roof vs. Shingles

 Something to keep in mind when considering the question of metal vs shingle would be the architecture of the home and the neighborhood your home is in.
 Maybe you want your home to stand out and your neighbors all have shingle roofs.

 A metal roof would be the way to stand out.
 If you want to stay uniform with your neighbors then it’s important to consider what other people have for roofing materials.

 You’ll also want to keep in mind the architecture of the home itself.
 Typically, you’ll find metal on farmhouses.
 This would be the most typical metal structure.

 You’ll commonly find shingles on ranch homes.
 So a word of advice would be to look at the architecture of the home and of the neighborhood.

+A shingle roof would be the Cenvar recommendation namely because of the cost per year of service.
+The only way metal makes sense is if it left unpainted and that doesn’t look very good.
+Most homeowners care about how their homes look and metal does look good when installed properly.
+We believe that some companies might be over-selling metal roofing, with the technical jargon that it will last, and it will last, but it comes down to the painting.
 If you’re concerned about cost and don’t want to deal with high costs down the road, then asphalt shingles would be the top recommendation for your home.
 Architectural shingles come with a great 50-year warranty and can withstand winds and most hail.
 They don’t cost as much to install and they’re easier to repair if you do run into issues down the road.